Washington, DC Debt Relief: All You Need to Know

 15 MIN READ

-Published April 17, 2023 | Updated May 04, 2023
+Published April 17, 2023 | Updated March 12, 2024

 In a Nutshell

 Financial hardship can strike anyone.
 No person is immune from the negative impact of critical debt, even in the District of Columbia.
 Fortunately, for the residents of our nation’s capital, debt relief can be found in the form of credit counseling, debt settlement, debt management, and other key strategies for relief.
-When unsecured debt appears overwhelming, D.C. residents know they can turn to TurboDebt to help improve their financial situation.
+When unsecured debt appears overwhelming, D.C. residents can turn to TurboDebt to help improve their financial situation.

-How Does Debt Relief Work in Washington, DC?
+How Does Debt Relief Work in Washington, D.C.?

-Washington, DC Debt and Finance Statistics
+Washington, D.C.
+Debt and Finance Statistics

 Credit Card Debt

-D.C. residents' average credit card debt in 2022 was $6,904, which is up 16% from the previous year, and over the national average of $5,910.
+DC residents' averaged $6,904 in credit card debt in 2022, up 16% from the previous year and well above the national average of $5,910.

-Auto Loan debt
+Auto Loan Debt

-Mortgage debt
+Mortgage Debt

-Student Loan debt
+Student Loan Debt

 Bankruptcy